essential-contributions/pint/docs/specs/src/contracts/contracts.md

 solve satisfy;
 ```

 The most important thing to notice in the above is that **this is now a constraint program with no state variables, no state accesses, and no context calls**.
-In can trivially™ by solved by a standard constraint solver (or maybe something even simpler).
+In can trivially™ be solved by a standard constraint solver (or maybe something even simpler).

 A solution to the above may look like this: